BerkeleyAutomation/FETCH_CORE/README.md

 # FETCH_CORE

-## Overview

-This is our interface for the Fetch robot.
-Please import `fetch_core` in your code if using the Fetch, and go from there.
+This is our interface for the Fetch.

-The `fetch_core/robot_interface.py` shows expected usage by importing a class which contains the various aspects of interest (camera image, arm movement, etc).
+Partial list of requirements:

+- Python 2.7
+- Ubuntu 14.04
+- ROS Indigo

+Quick start:

+- Install via `python setup.py develop`.
+(The `develop` argument meas you can change the code here and see the updates immediately reflected in the code rather than re-installing.)
+- Use the skeleton code provided in `fetch_core/skeleton.py`.
+This provides minimum functionality to access all relevant parts of the code.
+- To code, start off by using code similar to `examples/test_skeleton.py` which will give you an overview of common code usage.

+For the Siemens challenge ([repository here][1]), we used a different skeleton class, `fetch_core/robot_interface.py`, which has some hard-coded base and head tilting for the challenge.
+This also has code that can handle mapping from image pixels to a pose in the task space, in tandem with `fetch_core/gripper.py`.

-See the `examples/` directory for usage and pictures, and **later in this README for the Siemens demonstration stuff**.
+See the `examples/` directory for additional usage and screenshots of the Fetch in action.

 ## Troubleshooting